How Personal Development Saved My Life

-It’s classic: We go about our lives, striving to achieve the next big thing, and the itch to be successful clouds the importance of taking care of our inner self, of nurturing our well-being.
+It’s a classic story: We go about our lives, striving to achieve the next big thing, and the itch to be successful clouds the importance of taking care of our inner self and nurturing our well-being.
 Sometimes we have to experience a traumatic event before the alarm bells start screaming in our minds.

-Five years ago I experienced that traumatic situation when I was sexually molested and exploited.
-I fell into a depression, crying myself to sleep every night, eating poorly and losing weight, and I had absolutely no sense of my reality.
+Five years ago, I experienced that trauma when I was sexually molested and exploited.
+I fell into depression, crying myself to sleep every night, eating poorly and losing weight, and I had absolutely no sense of my reality.

 I’m sure you’ve experienced setbacks in your life.
-But no matter where you are right now in life, take the time to listen to what your inner self desperately needs.
+But no matter where you are right now, take the time to listen to what your inner self desperately needs.

-As the owner of a lifestyle coaching firm, I’ve gathered valuable information over the years and created a list of four specific ways you can take time for you, to nurture your well-being.
+As a certified life and wellness coach, I’ve gathered valuable information over the years and created a list of four specific ways you can take time to nurture your well-being.
 Success is important, but so is taking care of yourself, and you can’t have one without the other.

-2. Unplug from society.
 My husband and I turn off all technological devices each Saturday.
-Because we like to plan for our upcoming week on Sundays, Saturdays are our day to spend quality time with each other.
+We like to plan for our upcoming week on Sundays, so Saturdays are our day to spend quality time with each other.
 Schedule moments to unplug every once in a while and spend your time—undivided attention mandatory—with those you love.

 Life’s too short not to enjoy the journey to success.
 And success starts with taking care of yourself.
-We only get one chance at life—why not reach our fullest potential?
+We only get one chance at life—why not use it to reach our fullest potential?